leonw774/MyMidiModel/README.md

 - `corpus`: A text file.
 Each `\n`-separated line is a text representation of a midi file.
 This is the "main form" of the representation.
 Created by `midi_to_corpus.py`.
 - `paras`: A yaml file that contains parameters of pre-processing used by `midi_to_corpus.py`.
 Created by `midi_to_corpus.py`.
 - `pathlist`: A text file.
 Each `\n`-separated line is the relative path of midi file corresponding to the text representation in `corpus`.
 Created by `midi_to_corpus.py`.
+  - The paths are relative to the project root, which is a mistake, as it should be relative to the dataset root.
+But I don't bother fix it.
 - `vocabs.json`: The vocabulary to be used by the model.
 The format is defined in `util/vocabs.py`.
 Created by `make_arrays.py`.
 - `arrays.npz`: A zip file of numpy arrays in `.npy` format.
 Can be accessed by `numpy.load()` and it will return an instance of `NpzFile` class.
 This is the "final form" of the representation (i.e. include pre-computed positional encoding) that would be used to train model.
 Created by `make_arrays.py`.